wesleybeckner/data_science_foundations/docs/solutions/SOLN_S1_Regression_and_Analysis.md

 ### 🍒 1.4.3 **Enrichment**: Other regression algorithms

-There are many other regression algorithms the two we want to highlight here are Ridge, LASSO, and Elastic Net.
+There are many other regression algorithms.
+The two we want to highlight here are Ridge, LASSO, and Elastic Net.
 They differ by an added term to the loss function.
 Let's review.
 Eq.
 2 expanded to multivariate form yields:

 $$\sum_{i=1}^{N}(y_i - \sum_{j=1}^{P}x_{ij}\beta_{j})^2$$